 Her art is inspired by imagination, emotion, nature, music, and anything that catches her mind’s eye, and her style plays heavily on intricate details, vivid colors, and flowing, organic stylization.

-In addition to selling her art online, Jessica also attends numerous art shows and festivals throughout Ohio and is co-owner of Mindscapes Studio & Gallery in Zanesville, Ohio, where she has many of her original paintings on display.
+In addition to selling her art online, Jessica also attends numerous art shows and festivals throughout Ohio and is co-owner of Mindscapes Studio & Gallery in Zanesville, Ohio.

 My art is an extension of my inner self, a medium that allows me to channel the inner workings of my mind into a physical painting.
 It’s important to me to allow my creativity to forge its own path, to not be bound by rules and labels, and to challenge myself to keep my art growing and evolving.

 Each painting is born from a spark of inspiration, and that spark can be triggered by anything.
 Possibilities lie all around – in nature’s infinite variety of shapes and textures; symbolic or mental images conjured by emotions, music, or dreams; or even a manmade structure succumbing to time’s interminable pull.